39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 31. Columbine (Aquilegia)

 Columbine has a delicate, unexpected quality that I love.
 Its graceful blooms with uniquely shaped spurred petals bring softness and a touch of whimsy to the garden in spring and early summer.
-They have a way of popping up where you weren’t expecting them and looking completely right.
+They have a way of popping up where you weren’t expecting them and look completely right.

 32. Tulips